 You can see what Liam’s been doing with this undertaking at his Fellstone Tales website.

 MEANWHILE, I’ve decided to reduce the scope of my writing dreams by putting together some short stories that are, as is pointed out above, in the unconventional genre.
-I hope that if you take a peek at the links to the left you will get an idea of what I mean.
+I hope that if you take a peek at the links above you will get an idea of what I mean.